yue-charlie-liu/yue-charlie-liu.github.io/_pages/about.md

 * Technical lead for the Data Bill of Materials project collaborated with CSIRO IM&T department.

+* Data validation and qualitative analysis for International Network of AI Safety Institutes Joint Testing Exercise.

 * Prototype development for a blockchain-based Indigenous Information Tracing Platform.